 #7: How To Know A Soldier Made A Combat Jump

-All soldiers who have completed Airborne training are awarded a Parachutist Badge.
+All soldiers who completed Airborne training are awarded a Parachutist Badge.
 If you look closely at the badge and there is at least 1 bronze star, that soldier has made a combat jump.
 If that soldier has made 5 or more combat jumps, they will have a larger gold star.

 Are you Airborne qualified?
 Have you made a combat jump?